learn-co-curriculum/js-advanced-functions-basic-functions-review-lab/README.md

 we'd expect things to operate in the same way they do when we assign a `String` to a variable or the result of an arithmetic expression to a variable.
 Those assignments are not hoisted, thus neither is a function expression.

+**LAB**: Implement a method called `mondayWork`.
+It should return a `String` like `"This Monday, I will ... ."` Fill in the `...` with the activity that's passed in as the first parameter.
+If nothing is passed in, default to `"go to the office"`.

 ## Define the Term "Anonymous Function"